Infineon/personalize-optiga-trust/using-self-signed-ca/step-2-generate-new-cert-step-by-step.md

 * `--quit, -q` optional, don't output the user information

 Here you have an option, either use one of prepared config files; e.g. `config_nistp256_ecdsa_secondslot.jsn`, or configure one based on your needs.
-Note: For the ECDSA signature hash algorithm selection is based on the curev used< e.g. `secp256r1` means zou have to use `sha256`, for the `secp384r1` the `sha384` is the selection
+Note: For the ECDSA signature hash algorithm selection is based on the curev used< e.g. `secp256r1` means you have to use `sha256`, for the `secp384r1` the `sha384` is the selection

 Example `config_nistp256_ecdsa_secondslot.jsn`: